meron-401n14/lab-03/README.md

 #### Tests
 * npm test
-* What assertions were made? * writes an object to a file,  write properly to a json file & given invalid json
+* What assertions were made? * properly writes an object to a file,
+* properly writes a JSON string to file & fails if, given invalid JSON
 * What assertions need to be / all

 #### UML